A Mixture of SDB Skew-t Factor Analyzers: Introduction

+\cite{montanari10a} develop a heteroscedastic factor mixture analysis model and \cite{montanari10} use a skew-normal factor analysis model. \cite{murray14b} use the generalized hyperbolic formulation of the skew-$t$ distribution to develop a mixture of skew-$t$ factor analyzers model. \cite{lin15} use the classical formulation of the skew-$t$ distribution to develop a skew-$t$ factor analysis model. \cite{lin16} use the classical formulation of the skew-normal distribution to develop a skew-normal factor analyzers model; mixtures thereof are used for clustering.
+Of course, development of a mixture of skew-$t$ factor analyzers would follow similarly via the classical formulation.
+However, the SDB formulation has yet to be used in the development of a (mixture of) factor analyzers model; herein, we extend the mixture of factor analyzers (MFA) model to the SDB skew-$t$ distribution and investigate whether it is worthy of addition to the model-based clustering ``toolbox".

 The SDB skew-$t$ distribution was used by \cite{lin10} in a mixture modelling framework, exploiting a variant of the expectation-maximization (EM) algorithm \citep{dempster77} for parameter estimation.
-However, this model requires a Monte Carlo estimation step which, as noted by \cite{lee11}, is computationally expensive.
-In an effort to improve computational efficiency of the integral estimation in the E-step for the SDB skew-$t$ mixture model, \cite{lee11} write the integrals in the form of a truncated multivariate-$t$ distribution.
+However, this model requires a Monte Carlo estimation step which, as noted by \cite{lee14}, is computationally expensive.
+In an effort to improve computational efficiency of the integral estimation in the E-step for the SDB skew-$t$ mixture model, \cite{lee14} write the integrals in the form of a truncated multivariate-$t$ distribution.
 This is subsequently written as a non-truncated $t$-distribution and pre-exisiting statistical packages can be used for computation.
-Herein we extend the mixture of factor analyzers model \citep{ghahramani97,mclachlan00a} using the SDB skew-$t$ mixture model.
-The resulting mixture of SDB skew-$t$ factor analyzers (MSDBFA) model is very well suited for application to high-dimensional data.
+Herein we extend the MFA model \citep{ghahramani97,mclachlan00a} using the SDB skew-$t$ distribution.

-The remainder of this paper is outlined as follows.
-In Section~\ref{sec:back}, background material is provided.
-Then the MSDBFA model is introduced (Section~\ref{sec:md}) and details of parameter estimation are provided (Section~\ref{sec:para}).
-A parsimonious family of MSDBFA models is outlined in Section~\ref{sec:PMSDBFA}, and we conclude with discussion (Section~\ref{sec:disc}).
+Besides skew-normal and skew-$t$ distributions, the MFA model has been extended to other mixture models that parameterize component skewness.
+Examples include mixtures of generalized hyperbolic factor analyzers \citep{tortora15} and mixtures of variance-gamma factor analyzers \citep{smcnicholas17}.